 - Grade 9-12: Complete the One-time Dual Enrollment Form (this is the same as the CCAP Dual Enrollment Form).

-If you completed the CCAP Dual Enrollment Form since spring 2024 (taken a class reserved for your high school), you do not have to re-submit a new form as parental and high school consent is valid until your high school graduation or when your parents withdraw consent. - Grade K-8: Complete the K-8 Dual Enrollment Form that lists out specific requested courses for each term.
+If you completed the CCAP Dual Enrollment Form since spring 2024 (taken a class reserved for your high school through a formal program like CCAP, Early College, or another partnership), you do not have to re-submit a new form as parental and high school consent is valid until your high school graduation or when your parents withdraw consent. - Grade K-8: Complete the K-8 Dual Enrollment Form that lists out specific requested courses for each term.

 Look for an email from IVC informing you your General Dual Enrollment Form has been processed.